expressjs/discussions/docs/adr/isomorphism-support.md

-# ADR: Not supporting isomorphism and shipping only commonjs
+# ADR: CommonJS only output

 ## Status